517th Air Defense Group: World War II

-The group was activated as the 517th Air Service Group in Italy in early 1945, shortly before the end of World War II. as part of a reorganization of Army Air Forces (AAF) support groups in which the AAF replaced Service Groups that included personnel from other branches of the Army and supported two combat groups with Air Service Groups including only Air Corps units.
-Designed to support a single combat group.
+The group was activated as the 517th Air Service Group in Italy in early 1945, shortly before the end of World War II.
+It was split from the 323rd Service Group when the Army Air Forces (AAF) replaced Service Groups that included personnel from other branches of the Army and supported two combat groups with Air Service Groups that included only Air Corps units.
+It was designed to support a single combat group - "scheduled to be" the 464th Bombardment Group.
 Its 943rd Air Engineering Squadron was to provide maintenance that was beyond the capability of the combat group, its 767th Air Materiel Squadron to handle all supply matters, and its Headquarters & Base Services Squadron to provide other support.
 Together with the 518th Air Service Group, it supported the 464th and 465th Bombardment Groups at Pantanella Airfield (the unit histories are contradictory concerning whether the 517th supported the 464th or 465th group).
 The group relocated to Trinidad and provided support to combat units redeploying from Europe to the United States.
 It was disbanded in 1948.